ananevans/MonticelloHS-CS1/README.md

 Each lesson is contained in a Jupyter notebook.

-To be read the lesson, add your own code and run it, follow the steps below.
+To read the lesson, add your own code and run it, follow the steps below.

 1. Open https://mybinder.org/v2/gh/ananevans/MonticelloHS-CS1.git/HEAD